Warren Zevon

-Warren William Zevon (/'ziːvɒn/; January 24, 1947 – September 7, 2003) was an American rock singer, songwriter, and musician.

-Zevon's most famous compositions include "Werewolves of London", "Lawyers, Guns and Money", and "Roland the Headless Thompson Gunner".
+Warren William Zevon (/'ziːvɒn/; January 24, 1947 – September 7, 2003) was an American rock singer and songwriter.
+His most famous compositions include "Werewolves of London", "Lawyers, Guns and Money" and "Roland the Headless Thompson Gunner".
 All three songs are featured on his third album, Excitable Boy (1978), the title track of which is also well-known.
-He also wrote major hits that were recorded by other artists, including "Poor Poor Pitiful Me", "Accidentally Like a Martyr", "Mohammed's Radio", "Carmelita", and "Hasten Down the Wind".
+He also wrote major hits that were recorded by other artists, including "Poor Poor Pitiful Me", "Mohammed's Radio", "Carmelita" and "Hasten Down the Wind".
+Per The New York Times, "Mr. Zevon had a pulp-fiction imagination" which yielded "terse, action-packed, gallows-humored tales that could sketch an entire screenplay in four minutes and often had death as a punchline.
+But there was also vulnerability and longing in Mr. Zevon's ballads, like 'Mutineer,' 'Accidentally Like a Martyr' and 'Hasten Down the Wind'."

-Zevon had early music industry successes as a session musician, jingle composer, songwriter, touring musician, musical coordinator, and bandleader.
-Despite all of that, Zevon struggled to break through in his solo career until his music was performed by Linda Ronstadt, beginning with her 1976 album Hasten Down the Wind.
+Zevon had early music industry successes as a session musician, jingle composer, songwriter, touring musician, musical coordinator and bandleader.
+However, he struggled to break through with a solo career until Linda Ronstadt performed his music on her 1976 album Hasten Down the Wind.
 It launched a cult following that lasted 25 years, with Zevon making occasional returns to album and single charts until his death from mesothelioma in 2003.
 He briefly found a new audience by teaming up with members of R.E.M. in the blues rock outfit Hindu Love Gods for a 1990 album release, although no tour followed.
-In 2023, Zevon was nominated for the Rock and Roll Hall of Fame.
+In 2025, Zevon was inducted into the Rock and Roll Hall of Fame in the Musical Influence Award category.